-Editorial Peer Review Policy: Ensuring Scholarly Rigor
+Peer Review Policy: Ensuring Scholarly Rigour

 • Accept: Manuscript is ready for publication (rare at this stage).